KenD51/CS124InventoryManagement/README.md

 Used for:

-file name queries
+- file name queries
-keyword searches
+- keyword searches
-extension filtering
+- extension filtering
-Sorting / ranking
+- Sorting / ranking

 Used to sort results by:

-match count
+- match count
-recency
+- recency
-alphabetical order
+- alphabetical order
-path depth
+- path depth

 Why This Project Is Strong

 This project has very clear DS&A relevance and mimics systems people use every day.
 It is practical, scalable, and easy to demo.

-A team can divide responsibilities like this:

 one person builds the file tree structure one person builds the keyword search/indexing system